patricklafrance/wmfnext-shell/README.md

 }
 ```

-In this example, the layout is using the `useEventBusListener` hook to start listening to an event.
-The hook will take care of adding and disposing of the listener through re-renders.
+The root layout is using the `useEventBusListener` hook to start listening to the increment event.
+The listener could also be added with the runtime API but in a component, it's convenient to use a hook as it takes care of disposing the listener through re-renders.

-Did you notice that the constant variable `IncrementCountEvent` used as the event name of the listener is coming from a shared package?
-This is not mandatory but as a package was already shared between the host and the modules, it is used in the example to faciliate code updates.

-👉 Add a new page to the remote module application dispatching events to increment the counter.
+👉 Add a new page to the remote module application to dispatch events.

 ```tsx
 // remote-1 - Page6.tsx